storj/docs/code/Testing.md

 See (Error Handling)[code/Style.md#Error Handling] for more details.

+## Use `_test` in test package names

+By using different package name we are testing the exposed behavior rather than the internal behavior making the tests more robust against changes.

+## Logging

+Use `log := zaptest.NewLogger(t)` as the root logger for services.
+Use `t.Log`, if you need single logging.

+Using `fmt.Print` or other global loggers bypasses built in logging behavior in `testing` package.
+This means that when running tests in parallel logs can appear in wrong places.

 ## Data in temporary directory

 Tests should only create data in temp directory.
 The created data must be cleaned-up.